 2. Get away from the highway and you’ll see lower gas prices.

-Gas stations conveniently near highway exits set their prices at least 20 cents over stations that are a little farther out.
+Gas stations located conveniently near highway exits have been known to set their fuel prices higher than stations that are a little farther out.

-If you’re driving into the inner city, first of all, it can be tough to even find a gas station!
+First of all, if you’re driving into a downtown area, it can be tough to even find a gas station!

-Stations’ prices are changing all the time, and the cheapest place last week might not be the winner this week.
+Gas stations’ prices are changing all the time, and the place with the lowest gas prices last week might not be the winner this week.
 These popular apps monitor gas stations and the cost of gas like The Krazy Coupon Lady app monitors your favorite stores.

-Find a participating station with the app and take a photo of your fuel receipt (or “check in” on the app to automatically submit your receipt) and get up to $0.25 per gallon back in cash, redeemable by PayPal or check.
-Even better, use coupon code KCL20 to save an additional $0.20 per gallon off your first fill up.
+Find a participating station with the app, and take a photo of your fuel receipt (or “check in” on the app to automatically submit your receipt) and get up to $0.25 per gallon back in cash, redeemable by PayPal, e-gift card or bank transfer.
+Even better, use coupon code KCL20 to save an additional $0.20 per gallon on your first fill-up.

-6. Cool gas means more gas; fill up at a station that’s not too busy so you get cooler, denser gas.
+6. Fill up at a station that’s not too busy so you get cooler, denser gas.

 Cooler, denser gasoline performs better than hotter gas, so try to fill up at a less busy, mom-and-pop station.
 The gas stays in the underground tank longer and has time to cool down.